KNSniperMane/MyFirstRepository/README.md

 ## CIWS: Bringing Air Defense to the Sea
 ![CIWSII](CIWSII.jpg "Test 2!")

 The CIWS is a naval adaptation of the C-RAM.
 It is mounted on ships such as aircraft carriers, and serves as the last line of defense.
 It can fire at anti-ship missiles, small hostile vessels, and even potentially low-flying aircraft.
-Small craft attackers may be able to outmaneuver the flghter planes launched from the aircraft carriers, but they're not getting past a 3000 rpm computer-aimed salvo of bullets fired at close range.
+Small craft attackers may be able to outmaneuver the fighter planes launched from the aircraft carriers, but they're not getting past a 3000 rpm computer-aimed salvo of bullets fired at close range.